Chapter 14 : Burns Night

 Still convinced that she was the spy who’d hit me with a stunning spell not one week earlier, this only seemed to make me happier.

 It wasn’t like either of us owned especially smart clothes, but we did our best to dress nicely.
-I even wore a skirt (although there were a few suspect splodges of blue paint on the hem) and Scorpius unclipped the badge from his work shirt and tied a little strip of tartan into a makeshift cravat.
+I even wore a skirt (although there were a few suspect splodges of blue paint on the hem) and Scorpius even tied a little strip of tartan into a makeshift cravat.
 I mirrored him by tying the tartan scarf he’d got me for Christmas into a little sash across my chest.
-Then it was on with the anoraks and out into the snowy night, feeling a little more Scottish than we had done when we woke up that morning.
+Then it was on with the anoraks and out into the snowy night, feeling a little more native than we had done ten minutes previously.

 ‘Are you ready for the game?’
 Knitting Prentice asked, tipping his empty glass at us.

 ‘The Burns Night drinking game,’ Knitting Prentice cocked an eyebrow.
 ‘We always play it.’

 ‘Drink every time someone says the word ‘Burns’,’ he said, casting a hand out at the collection of bottles in the middle of the table.
 ‘What’s your poison?’